In May 1893 R. D. Hunter received this message in the mail:

 At Hunter’s behest, the Erath County sheriff began conducting raids on Grant’s saloon, arresting patrons for gambling, being drunk and disorderly, discharging firearms.

 Jimmy Grant took the hint: In early 1893 he moved his saloon north into Palo Pinto County.
-But the saloon’s new location was near a wagon road that led from the T&P main track south to Thurber, thus the men of Thurber could continue to find sanctuary and solace at Jimmy Grant’s.
+But the saloon’s new location was near a wagon road that led from the T&P main track south to Thurber, thus the men of Thurber could continue to find sanctuary, solace, and suds at Jimmy Grant’s.

 But Colonel Hunter was not done with the rival saloon.

-To keep his men from frequenting Bruce and Stewart’s saloon, Hunter (1) declared it off-limits and (2) closed the wagon road leading to it from Thurber.
+To prevent his men from frequenting Bruce and Stewart’s saloon, Hunter (1) declared it off-limits and (2) closed the wagon road leading to the saloon from Thurber.
 (Grant’s relocated saloon would be the seed of a settlement of its own—Granttown—where today stands the town of Mingus.)

 Soon after, in May 1893, Hunter received the threat from the “avengers”: If he did not reopen “the road to Jimmy Grant’s saloon” and fire W. K. Gordon and four other Thurber officers, he would be killed.
 Hunter countered by offering a $200 reward for the arrest and conviction of the “avengers.”